-The composition expresses the controversial space of real life which attains measure and a harmonious condition in the space of consciousness (the inner space of the square) before opening up again to nature and life.
-This process of reopening constitutes the guiding thread of all the subsequent work, where the unity evoked by a white square (28) progressively interpenetrates with colors and various proportions (29, 30), i.e. with a neoplastic symbol of manifold space.
+The composition expresses the multifarious and controversial space of real life which for a moment attains measure and a harmonious condition in the space of consciousness (the inner space of the square) before opening up again to nature and life.
+This process of reopening constitutes the guiding thread of all the subsequent work, where the unity evoked by a white square (28) progressively interpenetrates with colors and various proportions (29, 30), i.e. with a symbol of manifold space.

 The graphic structure of 22 opens up to colors (26) and to the dynamic traversal of straight lines that evoke a more open and continuous space.
-Previously expressed in a metaphorical way within the closed form of an oval (22), the totality of space opens up and is transformed over a span of four years into a sense of totality expressed through the continuity of straight lines (26).
+Previously expressed in a metaphorical way within the closed form of an oval (22), the totality of space opens up and is transformed over a span of four years into a sense of totality expressed through the never-ending continuity of straight lines (26).
 The relationship between multiplicity and unity is now expressed by a variable set of colored planes which grow larger and gather around a white large rectangle placed in the center suggesting a synthesis of the opposites both in terms of form (horizontal and vertical) and color (the white field crossed by black lines).

-The sketched-out square (22) and the white rectangle (26) then become a large square consisting of different horizontal and vertical areas of colors (27).
-With a large square visibly structured and colored within, the artist seeks here to interpenetrate unity (the square proportion and multiplicity (the changing measurements and proportions.
-Every individual thing we perceive as one reveals in reality a manifold nature.
+The sketched-out square (22) and the white rectangle (26) become a large square consisting of various horizontal and vertical areas of colors (27).
+With a square visibly structured and colored within, the artist seeks here to interpenetrate unity (the square of 22) and multiplicit (the continuous interchange of opposite directions).
+Every individual thing we see appears one but reveals indeed an intrinsic manifold nature.
 "Through our reality, true reality is unveiled."
 (Mondrian)

-Because it is chromatically so heterogeneous, however, the large square (27) which should express unity does not manifest itself with sufficient clarity.
+Because it is chromatically so heterogeneous, however, the large square which should express unity does not manifest itself with sufficient clarity.
 For this reason, in a following canvas, the square turns again into a more evident homogeneous white field defined by thicker black lines (28).